bruno185/BMP-image-on-Apple2/README.md

-Diplay a BMP image using Graphics Primitives

-*
-* BMP is loaded by this program, and tests are performed :
-        * BMP image must have 1 bit per pixel
-        * Dimension must not exceed 280 x 192
-        * Every bit (= pixel) in BMP file is doubled horizontally
-* to respect image aspect ratio (more or less)
-* The image is drawn line by line, using PaintBits function of Graphics Primitives package

 # Apple II : Display a BMP image file using Graphics Primitives (in Mouse Graphics Toolkit) and Merlin32 syntax

 Here's a program for Apple II.